Double EPW sextics associated to Gushel-Mukai surfaces: Introduction

 \section{Introduction}

-Double $EPW$ sextics are an important family of hyperk\"ahler manifolds i.e. compact simply connected K\"ahler manifolds with a unique, up to scalar, holomorphic two-form, which is everywhere non-degenerate.
-The linebase example of hyperk\"ahler manifolds are $K3$ surfaces; a classical example are double covers of $\IP^2$.
-Double $EPW$ sextics are a generalization of it, as they come with a structure of double covers of special sextic $4$-folds in $\IP^5$, the so-called $EPW$ sextics.
+Double $EPW$ sextics are an important family of hyper-K\"ahler manifolds i.e. compact simply connected K\"ahler manifolds with a unique, up to scalar, holomorphic two-form, which is everywhere non-degenerate.
+The linebase example of hyper-K\"ahler manifolds are $K3$ surfaces; a classical example are double covers of $\IP^2$.
+Double $EPW$ sextics are a generalization of it, as they come with a structure of double covers of special sextic hypersurfaces in $\IP^5$, the so-called $EPW$ sextics.

+In Section \ref{le EPW e tut quant} we present the main objects that come into play.
 The basis of the theory of double $EPW$ sextics has been developed by O'Grady in an influential series of papers.
 Already from \cite{ogrady2006a}, an important connection is observed between (double) $EPW$ sextics and ordinary $2$-dimensional Gushel-Mukai ($GM$) varieties, complete intersections of a linear space and a quadric hypersurface inside a Grassmannian.
-This link has been successively extended to higher dimensional $GM$ varieties by Iliev and Manivel in \cite{iliev2011} and then developed in detail by Debarre and Kuznetsov, in a series of papers that lay the groundwork for an extensive study of the interplay between the two families.
-In Section \ref{le EPW e tut quant} we present the main objects that come into play.
-A key point is the introduction, by Debarre and Kuznetsov in \cite{debarre2015}, of \emph{$GM$ data} and \emph{$EPW$ data}, which allows to associate $GM$ varieties in any dimension to $EPW$ sextics with a distinguished hyperplane.
+This link has been successively extended to higher-dimensional $GM$ varieties by Iliev and Manivel in \cite{iliev2011} and then developed in detail by Debarre and Kuznetsov, in a series of papers that lay the groundwork for an extensive study of the beautiful and intricate interplay between the two families.

+A natural question about this relation is: \emph{can we give conditions on a $GM$ variety to be associated to a double $EPW$ sextic which is smooth?} Indeed, whenever the double cover is smooth, it is a hyper-K\"ahler manifold.